Yapeal/yapeal-ng/CONFIG.md

 that the required settings are all available.

-After connecting to the database server it will start looking for the `Create*.sql` files in `bin/sql/` and process them.
-The order it processes them in is:
+After connecting to the database server it will start looking for the `Create*.sql` files in `lib/Sql/*/` directories and process them.
+The order it processes the directories in is 'Database', 'Util', 'Account', 'Char', etc.

-  * CreateDatabase.sql
-  * CreateAccountTables.sql
-  * CreateApiTables.sql
-  * CreateCharTable.sql
-  * CreateCorpTables.sql
-  * CreateEveTables.sql
-  * CreateMapTables.sql
-  * CreateServerTables.sql
-  * CreateUtilTables.sql
-  * CreateCustomTables.sql

 The first one of course drops then recreates the database and the others do the same for the tables in each section.
 The `CreateCustomTables.sql` is of special